bootcampkevin/Word-Guess-Game/README.md

 # Word-Guess-Game

-Word-Guess-Game is a simple game built upon javascript as an introduction to the .js language.
+Word-Guess-Game is a simple game built upon javascript

 ## Installation